The history of plant-based medicine.

 Access

-Currently, plant medicine is available to Australian patients via the Special Access Scheme and Authorised Prescriber Scheme.
+Currently, unapproved therapeutic goods are available to Australian patients via the Special Access Scheme and Authorised Prescriber Scheme.
 Laws governing access vary from state to state.

 You should always speak to your doctor before trying plant medicine.

-If your healthcare professional believes that plant medicine could be an appropriate treatment for you, then they will first need approval from the Therapeutic Goods Administration (TGA) in order to prescribe.
+If your healthcare professional believes that unapproved therapeutic goods could be an appropriate treatment for you, then they will first need approval from the Therapeutic Goods Administration (TGA) in order to prescribe.
 Your doctor will then be responsible for monitoring your treatment.

-Ordering plant medicine without a prescription is illegal, with a number of associated risks:
+Ordering unapproved therapeutic goods without a prescription is illegal, with a number of associated risks:

 We provide education and support.